 All of the work we do demonstrates a commitment to self-determination and ensures that people from diverse cultures are represented.
 Through our work, we identify and develop best practices and share that information with decision-makers.

 TCDD Listens will include multiple ways for you to participate and provide your input.
 In June and July, we held regional Community Conversations online.
-In September, we launched a statewide survey and, in November, we will post a draft of TCDD’s FY 2022-2026 State Plan for public comment.
+In September, we launched a statewide survey and, in November, we posted a draft of the 2022-2026 State Plan for public comment.

 TCDD is seeking input from anyone interested in disability-related issues in Texas, including: